zyanislam/Weather-App-JavaScript/README.md

 ### Example

-PARIS, DHAKA, MELBOURN, TORANTO etc
+PARIS, DHAKA, MELBOURN, TORANTO etc.

 ### Bad Entries

-NEW DEHLI, NEW YORK etc
+NEW DEHLI, NEW YORK etc.

 Also placing the words together will result in Bad Entry as well.